Help keep your Android device safe

 You can help keep your Android device secure by using a screen lock, 2-step verification, and other Android security features.
-In case your phone gets lost, you can be prepared with Android Device Manager.
+In case your phone gets lost, you can be prepared with Find My Device.

 Tip: For online safety tips and tools, visit our Safety Center.

 Note: Not all Android devices have settings in the same place or with the same names.
 For your specific device's settings, see your manufacturer's support site.

 You can help secure your device by setting a screen lock with a PIN, password, or pattern.
 When you turn on your device or wake up its screen, you’ll need to enter your PIN, pattern, or password to unlock it.
 On many Android devices, tap Settings Security & location Screen lock.

 If your device is using Android 5.0 and up, you can have your device automatically unlock in certain situations, like when you're in a specific place.
 In other situations, you'd use your PIN, pattern, or password to unlock your device.

 Be ready to find a lost Android device

 If your lost phone is signed in to a Google Account, turned on, and connected to the Internet, you can remotely find, lock, and erase it with Find My Device.

 You can put contact information (like an email address or phone number that you don’t mind sharing) on your device's lock screen.
 This can help someone return your missing device.

 Encryption can help keep your data safe.
 Many up-to-date phones are encrypted by default.